 Minh believes Hodo's greatest strength is its employees and he takes pride in this extended family.
 Ninety percent of the 180-person West Oakland factory workforce is made up of immigrants.
 Minh encourages and supports employees in learning English and supporting their families’ integration into the workforce by providing flexible working hours.
 Employees are cross-trained in multiple departments (including Minh's own responsibilities) so they can fill in for each other and understand the big picture of the business.
 Management is committed to helping all employees move up when they're ready, within Hodo if there's an opportunity or with another company.
 Hodo provides 100% coverage of health, vision and dental benefits, and offers a 401k program with four percent matching, unheard of in this industry.
 Employee turnover, typically 150% for a food manufacturing business, is less than twenty percent.
 The City of Oakland Workforce Development program has taken notice, recruiting Minh to evangelize for the best practices Hodo has pioneered.

 In addition to Hodo, Minh has a consulting practice working with food start-ups, and is co-parent to two teenage boys.
 In these capacities, he can share the secret ingredients to success inspired by his roots at Summerbridge and UHS: high expectations and a strong support system.

 Dr. Njema Frazier ’88 says her hobby is changing the world.

 In the twenty years since obtaining her PhD in nuclear physics in 1997 and rising to a place of leadership within the field, Njema has been a lifelong mentor to youth and emerging professionals just beginning their path, specifically focused on increasing the number of underrepresented minorities in STEM professions.
-Due to her efforts, she has been recognized by countless organizations devoted to the same, from national entities to grassroots influencers, extending her reach even further.

 GEORGE WATSKY '05